SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 This target is interpreted to cover research about deaths and injuries from road traffic accidents.
 Improvement to road/vehicle safety generally is not considered relevant unless it is connected to health - the injury/death focus is evident in the target and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
 Improving road safety generally is covered in SDG 11.2.

 This query consists of 1 phrase.
-Originally, a second phrase was included about improving `survival` , however the relevant results are minimal; the majority discussing `survival` are not about road traffic safety (instead about e.g. biomedical, or  wildlife).
+Originally, a second phrase was included about improving `survival`, however the relevant results are minimal; the majority discussing `survival` are not about road traffic safety (instead about e.g. biomedical, or wildlife).

+We also considered using terms for wildlife roadkills, biodiversity etc. in the NOT-phrase to exclude results about the impact of traffic accidents on animals, but it proved too hard to isolate them from accidents that also (potentially) affect humans.

-The elements of the phrase are: *traffic/road users + mortality/morbidity*
+The elements of the phrase are: *traffic/road users + mortality/morbidity* + *accidents etc.*

 In the *traffic* terms, `vehicle OR driver OR car OR cars` are combined with `accident OR crash...` because these terms are used in a biomedical or general context not to do with traffic (e.g. "xyz works as a vehicle for delivery of the drug"; "car T cells"; "x is a driver of y"). `intersection$` was considered but removed as it mostly added noise from metaphorical use of intersection (e.g. between two subject areas).